mirandadam/rparallelhash/README.md

 ParallelHash is a command-line application written in Rust that efficiently calculates cryptographic hashes of files using multiple algorithms in parallel.

-*THIS IS UNTESTED - there are some suspected serious architecture issues - like threads updating the hash algorithms out of order or threads serializing the calculation of the hashes (updating one algorithm serially after the other).*

 ## Features

 - Supports multiple hash algorithms: MD5, SHA1, SHA256, and SHA512
-- Processes files sequentially, but calculates hashes in parallel for each file
+- Processes files sequentially, one at a time
+- Calculates hashes for different algorithms in parallel for each chunk of data
 - Streams file content, allowing efficient processing of large files without loading them entirely into memory
 - Can handle individual files and directories (including subdirectories)
-- Optimized for scenarios where file seeks are expensive (e.g., network filesystems)
+- Optimized for both I/O-bound and CPU-bound scenarios
 - Outputs results in a tabular format

 ## Usage